cortext/crawtext/README.md

 Get a free account and discover the tools you can use for your own research by registering at
 ![Cortext](http://manager.cortext.net/)

-**Crawtext** is a tiny crawler in command line that let you investigate and collect the ressources of the web that match the special keywords.
+**Crawtext** is a web spider in command line that let you investigate and collect the ressources of the web that match the special keywords.
 Usefull for archiving the web around a special theme, results could also be used with the cortext manager to explore the relationships between websites on a special topic.

 Basic Principle
 ---------
-Crawtext  is a tiny crawler that goes from page to page colecting relevant article given a few keywords
+Crawtext  is a tiny webspider that goes from page to page colecting relevant article given a few keywords

 The crawler needs:
 * a **query** to select pertinent pages